daelvn/debugkit/docs/index.md

 If you want to use the colorized `inspect` function in `debugkit.inspect`, you will need `lrexlib-pcre2`.
 The strings are not precisely easy to color without them.

+You can install optional dependencies using the metapackage `debugkit-extra`.

 The documentation is availiable at https://git.daelvn.ga/debugkit.